+- 7. If a worker is going to make a disclosure it should be made to the employer first, or if they feel unable to use the organisations procedure the disclosure should be made to a prescribed person (see paragraph 47), so that employment rights are protected.
+Workers who 'blow the whistle' on wrongdoing in the workplace can claim unfair dismissal if they are dismissed or victimised for doing so.

-- 6. You can also use our whistleblowing reporting arrangements if you are contractor, supplier, partner or member of the public.
+- 6. You can also use our whistleblowing reporting arrangements if you are a contractor, supplier, partner or member of the public.
 Protection however only applies to our workers.
 You may have concerns or information which you think we should know about or look into.
 You should, however, normally follow the Corporate Complaints process if your concern is about a particular service that we have provided you.
-Members of the public who raise concerns are not legally protected by PIDA, so we do offer the option for the person making the allegations to withhold their identity at the time concerns are raised.

-- 7. Our Whistleblowing arrangements do not replace the following:
+- 8. Our Whistleblowing arrangements do not replace the following:

 - Corporate Complaints Procedure

 - Disciplinary Policy

 - Grievance Policy

 - Dignity at Work Policy

 - Child Protection Safeguarding reporting

 - Adult Care Safeguarding reporting